Skip to content

 QUESTIONS

-Asked what he thinks the outcome will be, Deas replied: “I don’t know where the case is now.
+Deas asked what he thinks the outcome will be, saying, “I don’t know where the case is now.
 They have to investigate the entire situation and ask the tough questions.

 “Has he tested positive before?
 Does he have a track record for cheating?
 When did he and his team know he tested positive?
 Who knew?
 The BBBofC?
 Promoter?
 Manager?
 Trainer?
 Fighter?
 WBC?
 TV network?
 Why wasn’t team Rivas informed?
 What do BBBC and WBC rules state?
 Were the rules followed?”